-Intelligence UK has investigated a multitude judicial corruption and impropriety cases over the last 3-years, we conclude, the UK’s justice system is not doing justice.
-It is our view that the leadership lack integrity and therefore the rules are bent and the rule of law is being diminished.
+Intelligence UK has investigated a multitude judicial corruption and impropriety cases over the last 4-years.
+We conclude, the UK’s justice system is not doing justice.
+It is our learned view that the leadership lack integrity and therefore the rules are bent and the rule of law is being diminished.
 Thousands are being defrauded and deprived of the right to a fair trial in the hands of unethical judges, many of whom are, in reality, not judges at all.
 Corrupt judges.

 Corrupt Judges: Intentionally deceptive action intended to procure unlawful gain

 Fraud, whilst infinite in variety, comprises intentionally deceptive actions intended to procure unlawful gain or to deprive of a right that one is otherwise entitled.
 The activity can be perpetrated by one person, or, as is the case here, by many of the judicial establishment under the control of the Lord Chancellor and his ministerial department, the Ministry of Justice.

 Fraudulent activity entails deceit, with the intent of illegally or unethically gaining at the expense of another, often involving the false representation of facts, whether by misrepresenting the true factual position, intentionally withholding material information, providing false statements, or claiming to be credited with accomplishments or qualities on fictitious terms.
 The latter applies to many of the UK’s judges, purporting to administer the rule of law, with honour, fairness and independence.

 How can one administer the rule of law when they knowingly break the laws themselves, often twisting and manipulating the laws to suit their own sinister motives in favour of one party?

 We need your help – Lobby your MP to have corrupt judges removed